Festivals & Awards

 Adrian Pagan was a Stage Manager for 10 years before his first play, The Backroom, won the Verity Bargate Award in 1996, going on to be staged at the Pleasance and Bush Theatres.
 The Award was established after his tragic death at the age of 39 to recognise unconventional routes into writing for the stage.
 Every other year, a play is selected to receive a full production at the King's Head Theatre.

-The current winner of the Adrian Pagan Award is Charles Entsie for No Strings Attached, which will be staged by the King's Head Theatre from 14 April - 2 May 2020.
+The current winner of the Adrian Pagan Award is Charles Entsie for No Strings Attached.

 Previous winners include: